 So far we’ve highlighted some promising coworking stats and mentioned the growth statistics and benefits of coworking.
 Before we wrap things up, let’s look at a few stats that show the challenges this rapidly growing industry still faces in 2022.

 Attracting new people is the number one problem for coworking spaces according to Statista.
 Nearly two-thirds of those surveyed by Statista identified the lack of new blood as the biggest concern.
 After all, what is a coworking space without workers?
 Financial difficulties, lack of space, general workload, and administrative tasks are some of the other common problems.

 According to Deskmag, global numbers don’t paint a flattering picture in terms of the profitability of coworking spaces.
 Global coworking space statistics show that only 42% of these spaces are profitable, 33% manage to break even, and as many as 25% operate at a loss.
 These numbers are a bit better in the US, with 52% of spaces operating at a profit and only 17% incurring losses.

 High rental costs are still the primary expense when starting a new coworking hub.
 Making up 40% of the overall expenditure budget, rent costs more than employee wages (16%) and upkeep costs (15%) put together.
-In 2019 the global coworking forecast looks much the same – rent prices remain the largest financial burden for cowork spaces.
+In 2019 the global coworking forecast looked much the same - rent prices remained the largest financial burden for cowork spaces.

 Coworking improves happiness and motivation.
 It also helps you learn new skills and master existing ones, while improving your networking opportunities.

-According to coworking stats for 2019, there are over 5,000 coworking spaces in the US alone and 19,000 around the world.
+According to coworking stats for 2019, there were over 5,000 coworking spaces in the US alone and 19,000 around the world.

 A coworking office space is a business model that involves individuals working independently or collaboratively within a shared office space.
 Unlike in a typical office, those coworking are usually not employed by the same organization.
 However, this has begun to change in recent years.